-Selected wind roses for ORR towers that show wind direction for hours with precipitation and other relevant meteorological parameters have been compiled for 2019 and may be reviewed here.
+Selected wind roses for ORR towers that show wind direction for hours with precipitation and other relevant meteorological parameters have been compiled for 2020 and may be reviewed on the ORNL meteorology website here.

-Hourly values of subfreezing temperatures in Oak Ridge are presented in Table B.3 for January 1985 through March 2020.
+Hourly values of subfreezing temperatures in Oak Ridge are presented in Table B.3 for 1985 through 2020.
 During the middle to late 1980s, a typical year experienced about 900-1,000 hours of subfreezing temperatures.
 In recent years, the value has fallen to about 600-700 hours, though higher values have occurred relatively recently (2010 at 1,123 hours).
 However, some years within the 2010s only experience 350 to 500 hours of subfreezing weather.
 Other statistics on winter precipitation may be found here.

-B.4 Moisture
+B.4.
+Moisture

 ORR's humid environment results in frequent saturation of the surface layer, especially at night.
-Average annual humidity at ORNL (Tower MT2) is 74.6 percent (2015-2019) at 2 m above ground level and 72.1 percent at 15 m above the ground.
+Average annual humidity at ORNL (Tower MT2) is 75.1 percent (2015-2020) at 2 m above ground level and 72.6 percent at 15 m above the ground.
 In terms of absolute humidity (grams per cubic meter), the average annual humidity for the same location is 10.3 g/m3 at both 2 and 15 m above ground level.
-This value varies greatly throughout the annual cycle, ranging from a monthly minimum of about 4.7 g/m3 during winter to a maximum of about 17.4 g/m3 during summer.
-These data are summarized for absolute and relative humidity and dew point here.
+This value varies greatly throughout the annual cycle, ranging from a monthly minimum of about 4.7 g/m3 during winter to a maximum of about 16.9 g/m3 during summer.
+These data are summarized for absolute and relative humidity and dew point on the ORNL meteorology website here.

-B.5 Severe Weather
+B.5.
+Severe Weather

-On average, thunderstorms and associated lightning occur in the Oak Ridge area at a rate of 48.5 days per year, with a monthly maximum between 10 and 11 days occurring in July.
+On average, thunderstorms and associated lightning occur in the Oak Ridge area at a rate of 48 days per year, with a monthly maximum of about 11 days occurring in July.
 About 41 of these thunderstorm days occur during the 7-month period from April through October, with the remainder spread evenly throughout the late fall and winter.
 The highest number of thunderstorm days at ORNL (65) was observed during 2012; the lowest (34) was observed during 2007.
-Monthly and annual average numbers of thunderstorm days for ORNL and Knoxville McGhee-Tyson Airport, respectively, during 2001-2019 can be viewed here.
+Monthly and annual average numbers of thunderstorm days for ORNL and Knoxville McGhee-Tyson Airport, respectively, during 2001-2020 can be viewed on the ORNL meteorology website here.

 Hailstorms are infrequent on ORR and typically occur in association with severe thunderstorms.
 The phenomenon usually occurs as a result of high-altitude thunderstorm updrafts, which propel water droplets above the freezing level.
 Some hail events have been known to occur in association with non-thunder rain showers and low freezing levels (particularly during winter or spring).
-Most hailstorm occurrences (77 percent) do not produce hailstones larger than 2 cm (about 3/4 in.).
+Most hailstorm occurrences (77 percent) do not produce hailstones larger than 2 cm (about 34 in.).
 During the period from 1961 through 1990, about six hail events (with hailstones larger than about 2 cm) were documented to have occurred at locations within 40 km (25 miles) of ORNL.
 Nearly all of these events occurred during the summer and fall seasons.
 During the 2011 significant tornado outbreak in East Tennessee, large hail (greater than 2 cm) was observed in Farragut, Tennessee, about 15 km (9 miles) southeast of ORNL.